wp-plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.2 - 2 Jul 2015 =
+* Fixed : If a specific user has a set of "Only these" exceptions assigned, the Edit Post/Page screen did not correctly handle new exception assignments for that user
+* Fixed : PP key could not be deactivated after expiration
+* Fixed : If PP_USER_RESULTS_DISPLAY_NAME is defined, user_login was still displayed for selected / stored exceptions
+* Fixed : If PP_USER_LASTNAME_SEARCH is defined, partial searches (entering a portion of the last name) did not work
+* Fixed : Database error when the Edit Post/Page screen was used to add a new user-specific exception
+* Fixed : PHP Warning for undefined "action" argument when accessing wp-admin
+* Perf : Don't load dashboard-specific code on Ajax or direct file access calls (if PP Collaborative Editing is inactive or >= 2.2)
+* Perf : Fixed slow query (exceptions count) on Edit Permission Groups screen

 = 2.1.57 - 22 Apr 2015 =
 * Fixed : Pro - If Network Groups or BuddyPress Groups had limiting "Only these" exceptions set, those exceptions were not displayed properly in the Edit Page metaboxes and could be lost on page update